Tips On Organizing And Bouncing Aux Buses In Logic Pro 9

 - Processed tracks

 - The Whole Shebang!

-Result: major left-side/right-side brain conflict – which usually ends in frustration.
+Result: a major left-side/right-side brain conflict – which usually ends in frustration.
 It’s worse than having lost your World of Warcraft password especially when your client is breathing down your neck.
 So what can you do?
-Better yet, what can I do?
+What can I do?
 I’m still struggling with this issue every now and then.
 Writing about it helps, so let’s dig into some Aux Bus Therapy.
-You’ll see that organizing and bouncing Aux Buses in Logic Pro is entirely possible.
+You’ll see that organizing and bouncing Aux Buses in Logic Pro 9 is entirely possible.